Creative Dance: ages 3-6

 What to wear?

-For kids’ ballet classes, girls should wear a leotard (with or without a skirt), tights, and ballet shoes.
+For kids’ ballet classes, girls wear a leotard (with or without a skirt), tights, and ballet shoes.
 Any color is fine for class, but ballet-pink tights and shoes will be needed for performances.
-Boys should wear a plain tee shirt, shorts or pants that allow movement, and black or white ballet shoes.
+Boys wear a plain tee shirt, shorts or pants that allow movement, and black or white ballet shoes.
 Poofy tutus and jewelry (except stud earrings) are not allowed in class.